 - Sardaukar: The Emperor's elite troopers.
 They have superior firepower and armour to other infantry units.

-In 1993 Dune II was ported to the Sega Mega drive as well as the Amiga.
-Game play wise both version stayed true to the original, with the graphics and control schemes being the biggest changes.
-The Mega drive version did not have any Save Game support, opting for a password based system.
+In 1993, Dune II was ported to the Sega Mega Drive as well as the Amiga.
+Gameplay-wise, both versions stayed true to the original, with the graphics and control schemes being the biggest changes.
+The Mega drive version did not have any Save Game support, opting for a password based system instead.

 In 1998, Westwood remade Dune II using an updated Command & Conquer engine as Dune 2000 for PC and PlayStation.
 Aside from the visual upgrade, the game now featured the ability to select and command multiple units at once (like in C&C), FMV movies and some differences in unit and structure behavior; instead of all structured deteriorating over time, where concrete slowed the process, in Dune 2000 only structures built directly on rock deteriorate.

 In 2002, the open source project Dune Legacy started, with the intent of reintegrating the Dune II data into a game that would run on modern (Windows, MacOS and *nix) operating systems.
 Due to legal issues the project closed down in 2004, but was revived in 2009.
 Like source ports for Doom and many other games, it requires the player to own an original copy of Dune II from which they can copy some of the data, in order to make the game run.
 Like Dune 2000 it has implemented Command & Conquer's multiple unit control and control groups, as well as the addition of online multiplayer, but aside from that remains true to the original game's graphics, balance and behavior.
 The Dune Legacy project remains active as of 2013. at SourceFourge.